marmelab/react-admin/docs/AutocompleteInput.md

 />
 ```

-This prop is passed to the underlying `MUI Autocomplete` component and is documented [in their respository](https://mui.com/material-ui/api/autocomplete/#props).

 ## `suggestionLimit`

 The `choices` prop can be very large, and rendering all of them would be very slow.
 To limit the number of suggestions displayed at any time, set the `suggestionLimit` prop: